echen/ggplot2-tutorial/README.md

 [![Orange Tree with Points](http://dl.dropbox.com/u/10506/blog/r/ggplot2/orange-tree-pointed.png)](http://dl.dropbox.com/u/10506/blog/r/ggplot2/orange-tree-pointed.png)

+And that's it with what I'll cover.

 # Next Steps

-In this post, I skipped over a lot of aspects of R and ggplot2.
+I skipped over a lot of aspects of R and ggplot2 in this intro.

 For example,